 Activity note: Hotel check-in from 3:00 p.m.
 All activities are at the hotel today.

-Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table in the hallway by the meeting room to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
+Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table in the hallway by the meeting room to register with the program staff and get your welcome packet containing an up-to-date schedule that reflects any last-minute changes and other important information.
 If you arrive late, please ask for your packet when you check in.
 Orientation: The Group Leader will greet everyone and lead introductions.
 We will review the program theme, the up-to-date Daily Schedule and any changes, discuss safety guidelines, emergency procedures including contact numbers for key staff, roles and responsibilities, and answer any questions you may have.
 Indicated times are approximate.
 Program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 We have set aside some free time in the schedule for your personal independent exploration.
 The Group Leader will often be available during free time to accompany informal excursions, activities, or meals that have been excluded from the program cost.
 You are welcome to join if you like, with any associated costs on your own.
 All lectures will take place in our private meeting room at the hotel and will be led by our opera maven unless specified otherwise.
 All transportation during this program will be via bus unless specified otherwise.

 Dinner: In the hotel restaurant, we will enjoy a tasty and nutritious catered meal with a salad and two side dishes, dessert and your choice of coffee (regular or decaf) or tea (iced or hot).